pvyomakesh/CNN_ObjectDetection/README.md

 * Ensure that MATLAB is installed on your system.
 * Clone the repository or download the project files to your local machine.
-* Place the CIFAR-10 dataset (cifar10testdata.mat) and the CNN parameters (CNNParameters.mat) in the project directory.
+* Place all the matlab files including the data files and layers in a project directory.

 **Step 2: Open the Project**
 * Open MATLAB.